open-telemetry/oteps/text/0156-columnar-encoding.md

 the same labels are all common examples of multivariate time-series.

 This [benchmark](https://github.com/lquerel/otel-multivariate-time-series/blob/main/README2.md) illustrates in detail the potential gain we can obtain for a multivariate time-series scenario.
+To represent different scenarios, this benchmark has been performed with the following batch size: 10, 100, 500, 1000, 5000, 10000.

 ## Explanation